By Alan W. Cohen

 So Claire McCaskill, facing an embarrassing defeat, must be planning on retiring, leaving the Democrats to draft the once popular Jay Nixon to take on an unknown Republican opponent in a very red state.

 Alan W. Cohen practiced law in the St. Louis area for more than 25 years before retiring.
-He is the author of several books, the most recent being Private Vows: The Case for Ending State Regulation of Marriage and Divorce.
-It is available on Amazon.
+He is the author of Private Vows: The Case for Ending State Regulation of Marriage and Divorce and America Solved: A New Family for the 21st Century.
+Both are available on Amazon.